Workforce trends are ever-changing.

 As corny as it sounds, you need to know where you come from to anticipate where to go next.
 HR organisations need a solution that can show how the market has been evolving thus far, so that they can foresee how it’s likely to evolve next.

-This is not just a wishlist.
+This is not just a wish list.

 This is a feature list.

 We pull and aggregate data from job boards, LinkedIn, and Glassdoor daily.
-Our database already includes 20M+ job ads to benchmark in the UK.
+Our database already includes 30M+ job ads to benchmark in the UK.